QuantEcon/lecture-python-intro/lectures/greek_square.md

 y_{t} = 2 y_{t-1} - (1 - \sigma) y_{t-2}, \quad t \geq 0
 $$ (eq:second_order)

 together with a pair of integers that are initial conditions for $y_{-1}, y_{-2}$.

-First, we'll deploy some techniques for solving the difference equations that are also deployed in {doc}`dynam:samuelson`
+First, we'll deploy some techniques for solving the difference equations that are also deployed in {doc}`dynam:samuelson`.

 The characteristic equation associated with difference equation {eq}`eq:second_order` is

 $$
 c(x) \equiv x^2 - 2 x + (1 - \sigma) = 0
 $$ (eq:cha_eq0)

 (Notice how this is an instance of equation {eq}`eq:2diff6` above.)